-Glacier Kayaking Tours in Seward
+Choosing the Best Glacier Kayaking Experience in Seward

 When visiting Seward, the two most popular things to do are boat tours and kayak tours.
 Most boat tours are on large vessels and involve observing, but not actively engaging with, the landscape of the fjords.
 On our Aialik Glacier Day Trip, we provide each group of 6 guests with their own knowledgeable guide and travel out to Aialik Bay on a 24-passenger water taxi.
 This wildlife-viewing boat tour tends to be a highlight of the trip for our guests.